-Project AIM consists of ten 50-minute sessions delivered to groups of 10 to 20 youth.
-The intervention is divided into four parts.
+Project AIM consists of twelve 50-minute sessions conducted by 2 facilitators to groups of 10 to 18 youth.
+Project AIM is implemented in small groups twice a week, over a six-week period.
+Project AIM is divided into four parts.

-- Unit 1: Legacy, Role Models, and Peers (three sessions).
-Uses group discussions and interactive activities to encourage youth to explore their personal interests, social surroundings, and what they want to become as an adult.
+- Part 1: Legacy, Role Models, and Peers (four sessions).
+Encourages youth to explore their personal interests, social surrounding, and what they want to become as an adult.
 Youth also identify people in their lives who may be barriers or supporters to their successful adulthood.
 Young adults from the community who are on their road to success are invited to speak with youth.

-- Unit 2: Self-Projection: Expanding Visions of Possible Selves (two sessions).
-Youth envision themselves in a future career and connect current behavior with success as an adult through activities such as completing a career interest inventory, developing business cards and resumes, and participating in interviews.
+- Part 2: Exploring My Future (four sessions).
+Allows youth to envision themselves in a future career and connect current behavior with success as an adult through activities such as completing a career interest inventory, developing business cards and resumes, and participating in interviews.

-- Unit 3: Self-Expression Through Work: Development of Possible Self (two sessions).
+- Part 3: Express Yourself (two sessions).
 Engages youth in role-plays around communication and small group activities involving planning and decision-making.

-- Unit 4: Skills of Fulfilling Positive Future Possible Selves (three sessions).
+- Part 4: Choosing My Future (two sessions).
 Provides the opportunity for youth to think about their future in terms of milestones to accomplish goals and overcome potential obstacles they may encounter in life.